AlpacaTravel/filter-expressions/README.md

 # Overview

 Simple util  to provide the ability to evaluate targets based on simple evaluation conditions expressed as arrays.
+Primarily created so that external JSON files can express conditional expressions.

 ## Example